This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Keep your skin moist.
 Rub unscented cream or lotion on your skin to prevent dryness and itching.
 Do this right after a lukewarm bath or shower when your skin is still damp.

 - Avoid skin irritants.
-Avoid skin irritants, such as makeup, hair products, soaps, and cleansers.
+Do not use skin irritants, such as makeup, hair products, soaps, and cleansers.
 Use products that do not contain fragrances or dye.

 Follow up with your healthcare provider as directed: